BCSO investigating fatal pedestrian crash in Nob Hill, driver suspected of DWI

 ALBUQUERQUE, N.M.
 (KRQE) – The Bernalillo County Sheriff’s Office is investigating a pedestrian death that occurred on Coal and Tulane.
 Deputies say the vehicle involved fled the scene, but they now have the suspect in custody.

 Officials say the driver is suspected of DWI.
-Westbound Coal is currently closed according to the BCSO Twitter page.
 This is a developing story and KRQE News 13 will provide updates as they become available.

 We now have the offender and vehicle in custody.
 The driver is suspected of DWI. https://t.co/qrpoL5R44N— BCSO (Sheriff) NM (@BCSONM) December 18, 2021